ivansipiran/shrec2020_relief/README.md

 These commands will create the program PrepareDataset which receives an OFF input file and produces a set of point cloud patches.
 To process the entire dataset, you could use the script.sh bash script provided in the repository.
 If the input file has name 1.off, the point clouds are stored in files 1_0.xyz, 1_1.xyz, ...

+We recommend to create a symbolic link to the binary PrepareDatasetSHREC2020/bin/PrepareDataset

 #### 3. Description with PointNet
 The folder pointnet contains a modified version of the original repository of [pointnet.pytorch](https://github.com/fxia22/pointnet.pytorch).
 Go to the folder pointnet and execute